 - Cayenne pepper

 - Apple cider vinegar

 You can make this turkey rub after you pop your turkey on your grill or smoker to get the skin a bit crispy.
-That will take about an hour anyway.
+That will take about an hour to an hour and 30 minutes anyway.

 - Then you’re going to take it out and pour on your sauce like you see here.
 You want enough to coat the skin but not saturated where there is a ton laying on the bottom just sitting there.